 At City Vision University, we believe there is nothing like firsthand knowledge.
-All of our courses combine distance learning with an on-site training component.
-The Internet-based courses provide a unique distance learning experience that is designed to incorporate the actual operations of a nonprofit organization or agency as both "laboratory" and “classroom."
+All of our courses in the social services combine distance learning with an on-site training component.
+Our Internet-based courses provide a unique distance learning experience that, in many classes, incorporates the actual operations of a nonprofit organization or agency as both "laboratory" and “classroom."
 Regular interaction with faculty members and other students is an important element of our instructional method.

 Our three credit courses are conducted in an accelerated semester format, covering sixteen weeks of material in just eight weeks.
 Students should expect to spend 10-15 hours per week in learning activities related to each course.